dymmond/edgy/docs/migrations/discovery.md

 ## Environment variables

-When generating migrations, Edgy can use 2 variables to detect the right database.
+When generating migrations, Edgy can use two variables to detect the right database.

 * **EDGY_DATABASE_URL** - The database url for your database.
 * **EDGY_DATABASE** - The extra database name for your database.